Sobekemsaf (13th Dynasty)

-Sobekemsaf (sbk-m-z3(w)=f; “Sobek is his protection”) was an ancient Egyptian official of the Thirteenth Dynasty, around 1700 BC.
+Sobekemsaf was an ancient Egyptian official of the late Thirteenth Dynasty or early Seventeenth Dynasty, in the Second Intermediate Period.
 He is especially well known from his statue in Vienna.

 Family

-Sobekemsaf came from an influential family.
-His father was the scribe of the vizier Dedusobek Bebi.
-His mother was a certain Duanofert.
-His uncle Nebankh, the brother of his father was high steward under Sobekhotep IV, and therefore one of the most influential officials at the royal court.
+Sobekemsaf (sbk-m-sꜣ⸗f “Sobek is his protection”) came from an influential family.
+His father was the senior scribe of the vizier and later Chief of the Upper Tens, Dedusobek Bebi.
+His mother was a certain Lady of the House, Duanofert.
+His uncle Nebankh, the brother of his father was high steward under Sobekhotep IV in the late 13th Dynasty, and therefore one of the most influential officials at the royal court.
 The sister of Sobekemsaf was the queen Nubkhaes.
 She evidently managed to marry into the royal family, or her husband managed to become king.
 Albeit her royal husband is not yet identified for sure.

+His family is listed in Stela Louvre C 13.